Invoca/developer-docs/source/api_documentation/transactions_api/_intro.rst

 you should store the last transaction id you have downloaded and pass it as the start_after_transaction_id to the next request.
 Typical usage on the polling interval is to repeatedly call the API until no rows are returned, meaning you have downloaded all transactions.
 Please note, the "to" and "from" date range parameters are both necessary, providing only one or the other will not filter the results.

+For including/excluding columns we provide two helpful constants. $invoca_custom_columns represents the complete list of your Custom Data Fields.
+$invoca_default_columns represents the default set of columns provided by the Transactions API.
+Either constant can be used in the include_columns, or exclude_columns options.

 Example: